digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-extension-packages/fixed-rate-bond.rst

   :language: daml
   :start-after: -- CREATE_FIXED_RATE_BOND_HOLDING_BEGIN
   :end-before: -- CREATE_FIXED_RATE_BOND_HOLDING_END

+A holding represents the ownership of a certain amount of an :ref:`instrument <instrument>` by an owner at a custodian.
+Check out the :doc:`Holding <../getting-started/holding>` tutorial for more details.

 Now, we have both an instrument definition and a holding.
 Let us now proceed to lifecycle the bond.